csmig/stig-manager/docs/installation-and-setup/installation-and-setup.rst

 Customize Welcome Message and Logo
 -----------------------------------

-The Welcome Message and Logo can be customized with environment variables to present additional information or guidance to users upon login.
+The Welcome Message and Image can be customized with environment variables to present additional information or guidance to users upon login.
 These variables all begin with ``STIGMAN_CLIENT_WELCOME_``.
 See the :ref:`Environment Variables` reference for more information.

 .. thumbnail:: /assets/images/welcome-message-customizable-elements.png
   :width: 25%